If your Harley-Davidson is not running smoothly, then it may be due to a bad ignition coil.

 When the ignition coil overheats, it will cause a Harley Davidson not to start.
 It will not work as well when it’s hot and will wear out sooner.
 In addition, Harley Davidson’s that have a bad ignition coil will emit some smoke and leave behind a black residue.

 Can a bad ignition coil cause transmission problems?

 A bad Harley Davidson coil can cause many transmission problems.
-The car will have difficulty shifting gears, and the engine may not run as efficiently.
+The motorcycle will have difficulty shifting gears, and the engine may not run as efficiently.
 The vehicle’s idle may also become irregular and quick, which indicates that the vehicle needs a new Harley Davidson coil.

 Where does an ignition coil get power?

 An ignition coil gets its power from a Harley Davidson battery.
 The battery sends a current from one terminal to the other, causing an electric spark to feed through Harley Davidson’s primary winding and into the Harley Davidson secondary winding.

 How bad is a cracked ignition coil pack?